p0pr0ck5/lua-resty-waf/README.md

 * **remove_whitespace**: Globally remove all whitespace characters.
 * **replace_comments**: Globally replace all C-style comment characters and their enclosed data with a single `' '` space character.
 For example, the string `UNION/*xxxx*/SELECT` would be transformed to `UNION SELECT`.
 * **uri_decode**: Decode a string based on URI encoding rules.

+##Rule Flow Precalculation

+FreeWAF processes rules in a given ruleset by pre-calculating offset jumps based on the result of pre-processing the rule, and moving forward in the ruleset based on the returned offset.
+This allows the rule engine to smartly jump through `SKIP` and `CHAIN` chunks of rules, and has little user-facing implication, save for a small performance gain when compared to a naive iterative loop.
+It does, however, _require_ that users call `FW:init()` in an `init_by_lua` handler to perform the offset calculation.
+Failure to do so will result in broken behavior.

 ##Dynamic Parsing in Rule Definitions